 Warning: Take great care when opening executable file formats received via email or downloaded from websites you're not familiar with.
 See my List of Executable File Extensions for a listing of file extensions to avoid and why.

-AVI files can be opened by nearly any popular video player, including Windows Media Player.
 AVI files can be encoded with a variety of video and audio codecs as well, meaning that one AVI file may differ substantially from another AVI file.

 If you know any other information about AVI files that might be useful to others, please send me a quick email and let me know so I can update this page.